mjeanroy/jasmine-dom-spec/README.md

 ### toBeRequired

-Check that the tested object is a DOM node property required equal to an expected value.
+Check that the tested object is a DOM node with a property `required` equal to `true`.

 #### Since